rfwatson/octoplex/README.md

   mediaServer:
     streamKey: live                    # defaults to "live"
     host: rtmp.example.com             # defaults to "localhost"
+    tls:                               # optional.
+If RTMPS is enabled, defaults to a
+      cert: /etc/mycert.pem            # self-signed keypair corresponding to the host
+      key: /etc/mykey.pem              # key.
     rtmp:
       enabled: true                    # defaults to false
       ip: 127.0.0.1                    # defaults to 127.0.0.1